The President's Man: Filming

 The filming of The President's Man took place from the November 30, 1999 to March 21, 2000, entirely in Dallas and Camp Hoblitzelle Midlothian, Texas, and South Padre Island, Texas with a budget of 2,000,000 U.S. dollars.

 Release

 Television and home media

 On April 2, 2000, the television-film had its American premiere on CBS.
-Months after it was released on DVD in other countries including France, England and Argentina.
+Months after it was released on DVD in other countries including France, the United Kingdom and Argentina.
 In Italy it was released in the first TV in 2001.

 Sequel

 A sequel, titled The President's Man: A Line in the Sand, first aired on CBS in 2002.